gpbl/isomorphic500/README.md

 # isomorphic-react-template

-I am also trying to have a starting template for my projects.
-This is my template for an isomorphic single page web application using [react.js](http://www.reactjs.org) on [express](http://www.expressjs.com).
-Includes a small demo app.
+I am also trying to build a starting template for an isomorphic single page app using [react.js](http://www.reactjs.org) on [express](http://www.expressjs.com) with a [Flux](http://facebook.github.io/flux/) architecture.

 ### Main goals